 On February 9, 1997, former Academy Chancellor John Hollander

-class took place at the New York City home of Academy Chairman Lyn Chase
+class took place at the New York City home of then Academy Chairman Lyn Chase

 Robert Frost, and